Personal stories illustrate why we need a medical aid in dying law

 Carla Wykoff: “It troubles me that I will likely not live long enough to have this option in my home state of Arizona.”

-Carla Wykoff is a volunteer with Arizona End-of-Life Options.
-She has agreed to share details about her personal struggle with cancer and her concern about the Arizona legislature’s continuing unwillingness to pass a law providing residents access to medical aid in dying (MAID).
+Carla Wykoff was a volunteer with Arizona End-of-Life Options until her passing.
+She agreed before her death to share details about her personal struggle with cancer and her concern about the Arizona legislature’s continuing unwillingness to pass a law providing residents access to medical aid in dying (MAID).

 I am a long-time resident of Arizona, a retired engineer, scientist, teacher, and advocate for the desert biological diversity.
 I have been fighting lung and liver cancer for six years.
 I have endured surgeries, radiation, and the side effects of treatment.